kstenerud/concise-encoding/cte-specification.md

 {}
 ```

-Small maps containing small objects may be placed entirely on one line.
+Small maps containing small objects **MAY** be placed entirely on one line.
 In such a case, omit the spaces around the `=`.
 ```cte
 c1
 {"a"="b" "c"="d"}